 Step 6.
 Accessing phpPgAdmin.

 phpPgAdmin will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/phppgadmin or http://server-ip/phppgadmin.
+Open your favourite browser and navigate to http://your-domain.com/phppgadmin or http://server-ip/phppgadmin.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
-You have successfully installed PostgreSQL Server.
+Congratulations!
+You have successfully installed the PostgreSQL Server.
 Thanks for using this tutorial for installing PostgreSQL in Ubuntu 18.04 (Bionic Beaver) systems.
-For additional help or useful information, we recommend you to check the official PostgreSQL web site.
+For additional help or useful information, we recommend you to check the official PostgreSQL website.